geological-survey-of-queensland/coordinate-conversation/README.md

 GDA coordinate system (either projected, or geographic coordinates).
 * **MGA** is the Map Grid of Australia as applied to GDA94, in a projected coordinate system (as opposed to a geographic coordinate system).
 MGA uses Cartesian coordinates (easting, northings) rather than latitude/ longitude.
-Kakadu National Park falls with MGA grid zone 53, whilst Darwin lies in MGA zone 52.
+Brisbane falls with MGA grid zone 56, whilst Mt Isa lies in MGA zone 54.

 ## Background